DarshanN1/minecraftly/README.md

 software, and what to do if something goes wrong.

 #What is Minecraftly?
   Minecraftly (Minecraftly Cloud Platform) is a free and open source (FOSS) alternative of the official Mojang's Minecraft Realms, designed and written from scratch by Viet Nguyen and Keir Nellyer, respectively, with assistance from some friendly developers and helpers from the internet.
 It aims towards creating an easy to run a distributed network, on any server, using traditional server system.
+Minecraftly Cloud Platform is now community-developed and will be remained free under GNU GPL license.

   Started out as a simple Minecraft game server like every other, I understood and saw the importance of education through gaming.
 The period of changing mindset from owning a proprietary software to deciding if I should open source it was not short of a challenge.
 In the end, I'm glad that I was able to open source it, and share it with passionate people who want to contribute to the community, to change the world via cloud computing, and with everyone who wants to learn.